Holiday let mortgages for holiday homes

 What are the alternatives to a holiday let mortgage?

-You won’t pay any loan interest or arrangement fees, and every penny of rental income (after tax) is yours.
+You won’t pay any loan interest or arrangement fees, and you’ll get to keep more of your rental income.

-However, if you’re not letting a whole property but only a room or annex in your home, then you won’t need a special type of mortgage – though you should still seek your mortgage lender’s permission to do this.
+Alternatively, if you’re not letting a whole property but only a room or annex in your home, you won’t need a specialist holiday let mortgage – though you should still consult your current mortgage lender first.

 Get expert financial advice